© 2022 PikeTec All rights reserved

 Specifically, TPT is able to map CAN messages to TPT signals in a fully automated way through DBC files.
 The messages are being transmitted to the control unit via the hardware connection.
 Note that the test cases can run in quasi real-time.

 CAN testing with TPT also allows for restbus simulations and co-simulations.
 To carry out test cases via CAN we have developed our own platform called TPT FUSION.
 Thanks to so-called FUSION nodes parallel testing of additional environments is made possible.

 TPT exchanges signals and parameters with INCA or CANape, which the application tool in turn sends or receives via the CAN bus to the control unit.
 TPT can run both environments remotely.

-TPT can run INCA remotely.
-It’s possible to initiate measurements and alter application parameters.
-Besides scalar parameters, also structured application values like arrays, maps, and curves can be used.
-The results can be observed on the real system and afterwards assessed automatically.
+It is possible to initiate measurements and alter application parameters.
+Besides scalar parameters, also structured application values like arrays, maps, and curves can be manipulated.